This post is for informational purposes only and should not be used in place of the advice of a medical professional.

 Medical Reasons for Hair Loss - Ringworm

-Ringworm is a contagious fungal infection that commonly affects children.
-When the scalp is infected, it causes itchy, dry, and flaky bald patches.
-The infection causes high levels of inflammation of the scalp, leading to hair loss.
-As the fungus progresses, it gets into the hair fibers, making them brittle and easily breakable, resulting in permanent hair loss.
+Ringworm is a contagious fungal infection that mostly affects children.
+When it hits the scalp, it creates itchy, dry, and flaky bald spots.
+This infection, known as tinea capitis, leads to high levels of inflammation on the scalp and results in hair loss.
+As the fungus grows, it moves into the hair fibers, making them fragile and easy to break.
+If untreated, this process can cause permanent hair loss.

 If left untreated, ringworm can cause permanent hair loss.
 Treatment usually involves antifungal medication.